-In its ability to draw out the infrastructure of the visual web and complicate our understanding of the materiality and temporality of visual culture generally, this chapter argues that media archeology can be a valuable methodology for digital visual studies.
+Due to its ability to draw out the infrastructure of the visual web and complicate our understanding of the materiality and temporality of visual culture generally, this chapter argues that media archeology can be a valuable methodology for digital visual studies.
 This chapter will begin by providing an overview of media archeology, identifying its benefits for digital visual studies, and zooming in on the method of infrastructural inversion.
-Next, the chapter takes up infrastructural inversion to analyze the now-defunct image generator and social network site Obamicon.me.
-This research shows continued relevance of older institutions and forms of centralized power on the existence of digital images, the emergence of new institutions such as the Internet Archive and the relevance of that to the existence and study of digital visual culture.
-Finally, the chapter will conclude by suggesting other ways of using media archeology to expand digital visual studies.
+Next, the chapter takes up infrastructural inversion to analyze the now-defunct image generator and social network site Obamicon.me, a study made possible by accessing the site through the Wayback Machine.
+In addition to offering useful research approaches to helping recover an important part of visual history, this research shows continued relevance of older institutions and forms of centralized power on the existence of digital images, the emergence of new institutions such as the Internet Archive and the relevance of that to the existence and study of digital visual culture.
+Finally, the chapter concludes by suggesting other ways of using media archeology to expand digital visual studies.

 2. Media Archeology and Infrastructural Inversion

-Media archeology offers a kind of media criticism and analysis that decenters the focus on content and representation in order to concentrate attention on the “intersections of design, implementation, and production of media technologies themselves” (Nakamura 2014a).
-Unlike more institutionalized research methodologies, media archeology lacks a clear disciplinary home within the university and there are no academic organizations or journals exclusively devoted to media archeological research.
+Media archeology offers digital visual studies a kind of media criticism and analysis that decenters the focus on visual media content and representation in order to concentrate attention on the “intersections of design, implementation, and production of media technologies themselves” (Nakamura 2014a).
+Unlike more institutionalized research methodologies, media archeology lacks a clear disciplinary home within the university, and no academic organizations or journals are exclusively devoted to media archeological research.
 Instead, a loosely affiliated group of researchers, artists, archivists, and practitioners constitute a media archeology through presentations, publications, citational practices, special issues of journals, edited collections, labs, gallery installations, conferences, workshops, and related practices.
 Such material configurations of media archeology exist alongside a set of common thematics and intellectual commitments, which include a challenge to dominant narratives of media culture and history, the use of the past as an inventional resource to produce an alternative understanding of the present or new possibilities for the future, a sustained attention to archives and artifacts, and an openness to experimental methods.

 With a focus on the past, media archeology shares similar concerns with media history.
 However, media archeology differentiates itself from media history by pushing back against dominant narratives (e.g., technological progress), universal claims (e.g., mass media produces passive subjects), and tidy periodizations (e.g., digital culture versus analog culture) (Huhtamo and Parikka 2011, 3; Parikka 2012, 13; Zielinski 2006, 27; Zielinski 1999; de Vries 2012, 19).
-Similarly, the language of archeology comes most directly from Michel Foucault’s study of discourse as outlined in The Archeology of Knowledge.
+Similarly, Michel Foucault’s study of discourse as outlined in The Archeology of Knowledge is largely influential on this methodology’s initiation.
 For Foucault, an archeological approach entails using history as a critical means to engage the present; it involves diagnosing a problem in the contemporary situation, working genealogically, exploring the epistemological underpinnings of the discourses of a period, and attending to the ways that a given discourse has been imprinted on machines and systems (Garland 2014, 369-372).
-Or, as Jussi Parikka explains, “Foucault’s contribution to the archeology of knowledge and culture was to emphasize it as a methodology for excavating conditions of existence” (2012, 6).
+As Jussi Parikka explains, “Foucault’s contribution to the archeology of knowledge and culture was to emphasize it as a methodology for excavating conditions of existence” (2012, 6).